Artificial Intelligence and Machine Learning’s Power in Cybersecurity

-AI, ML, and NPL are essential tools for today’s cybersecurity.
+Artificial Intelligence, Machine Learning, and Natural Language Processing are essential tools for today’s cybersecurity.
 These are helping to catch threats more swiftly than ever!
 Cybersecurity analysts harness AI to enhance their work with innovative solutions, protection software, and problem detection.
 Undoubtedly, AI is trending in many industries, and cybersecurity is no exception.
 This article will cover some essential traits, but it might be just scratching the tip of the iceberg!

 Cybersecurity is the practice of protecting computer systems from digital attacks.
 It involves various processes such as authentication, encryption, and monitoring for malicious activity.
 They help to protect your organization from threats that could harm your operations.
 Additionally, cyber security consists in developing policies to address these threats.
 You must also invest in advanced tech to prevent and respond to cyber-attacks.

 Some functions of AI fall under the umbrella of identifying abnormal patterns.
 While it’s almost impossible for humans to verify large data networks, with AI, data analysis becomes a fast and efficient activity.
 Also, Intrusion Detection Systems (IDS) help detect anomalous network traffic.
-And lastly, AI-Targeted Platforms (AIOps) use ML and Big Data to see problems through data analysis.
+And lastly, AI-Targeted Platforms (AIOps) use Machine Learning and Big Data to see problems through Data Analysis.

 On the other hand, AI serves to evaluate specific risks, influence security control recommendations, and more.
 In this case, automated security stands out.
 It's ideal for channeling an excellent organizational security posture.
 Another great use for it is task automation.
 The time and the result will no longer be a problem.
 Human analysts will reduce their complex tasks thanks to AI.
 According to an IBM study, AI reduces up to 14 weeks per detection and response time.

-AI in cyber security has many use cases.
+AI in cybersecurity has many use cases.
 While threat detection can be the most known, there are other real-life situations where it becomes helpful.
+For instance, Artificial Intelligence can respond to secure homes and buildings, prevent crimes through CCTV, and identify credit card fraud.

-Have you heard about phishing?
-It's a popular scamming system.
-You can use AI to protect the integrity of emails against it.
-In this case, the AI bases its defense system against identity theft or spear phishing.
-They use NLP algorithms for text development.
-It's an excellent measure to combat spam by detecting suspicious phrases.
+Furthermore, have you heard about phishing?
+It's a popular scamming system, but you can use AI to protect yourself against it!
+In this case, AI bases its defense system against identity theft or spear phishing.
+By using NLP algorithms for text development, Artificial Intelligence it's an excellent measure to combat spam by detecting suspicious phrases.

 The importance of AI to cybersecurity is immense.
 It could help your organization to detect malicious activities quicker than other methods.
 Hence, you can defend your networks better.
 Additionally, AI can automate mundane security tasks, providing more significant insights into security.
 It'll allow you to understand risk exposure better and take corrective steps proactively.